Operation Alfa: Operation

 On 14–15 October, the Chetniks, acting on their own, massacred over five hundred Croats and Muslims and burnt numerous villages in the process of the operation on the suspicion that they "harbored and aided the Partisans".
 According to the historian Jozo Tomasevich, incomplete data shows 543 civilians were massacred.
 At least 656 victims are known by name while another source says about 848 people, mainly "children, women, and the elderly", were killed.
 Historian Ivo Goldstein estimates 1,500 were massacred in total and attributes the discrepancy "due to the fact that the estimates refer to different territories".
 The historians Antun Miletić and Vladimir Dedijer place the figure killed at 2,500.

 In the following days, around 2,000 Chetniks were in the district of Prozor.
-According to Partisan sources, they moved southeast to the Neretva River and Mostar at the request of Italian officers.
-Partisan sources claim that this was done because Chetnik and Italian atrocities caused great resentment in the local population, especially the Croatian Home Guard, which felt obliged to intervene militarily in such instances.
+According to Hoare, the Ustase complained about the burning of Croat and Muslim villages, and the associated killings of civilians, and this compelled the Italians to discipline the Chetniks and disband some of their units.
+According to Partisan sources, the Chetniks moved southeast to the Neretva River and Mostar at the request of Italian officers.
+These sources claim that this was done because Chetnik and Italian atrocities caused great resentment in the local population, especially within the Croatian Home Guard, which felt obliged to intervene militarily in such instances.
 Chetnik commanders argued that this move was initiated by the Germans to prevent the Chetniks from heading west towards Mount Dinara.
 After the killings, the Muslim Chetnik leader Ismet Popovac arrived in the town to console the local population and to advise the Chetniks there against committing further atrocities.
 He also attempted to convince local Muslims to join the Chetnik ranks but was unsuccessful due to the extent of Chetnik atrocities against the Muslim population.

 On 23 October, Baćović reported to Mihailović that "in the operation of Prozor we slaughtered more than 2,000 Croats and Muslims.
 Our soldiers returned enthusiastic."
 Borba, a Partisan newspaper, also reported that about 2,000 were "killed by the Chetniks in Croatian and Muslim villages of Prozor, Konjic, and Vakuf".
 The report also mentions that "the districts of Prozor and Konjic have hundreds of slaughtered and murdered women and children as well as burnt houses".